rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 Using a text editor, I create a file called `webserver_v1.js`.
 I need to do several things in JavaScript to build our static web server.

 1. import a function called `serveDir` from the "@std/http/file-server" module
-2. We need to set two constants, our port number and root document path
+2. I need to set two constants, a port number and a root document path
 3. It is helpful to display the setting for the port and document root when the server starts up
-4. We can using Deno's built in `serve` method to handle inbound requests and then dispatch them to `serveDir`
+4. I can using Deno's built in `serve` method to handle inbound requests and then dispatch them to `serveDir`

 Let's start with the import, `"@std/http/file-server`.
 Notice that it starts with and "@".
 This indicates to the JavaScript runtime that the full URL to the module is defined by an import map.
 When you build a Deno project you can generate a file called `deno.json`.
-It will include an the import map.
+It can include an import map.
 The `deno add` command provides a really easy way to manage this mapping.
 As of Deno 2 the standard modules are available from [jsr.io](https://jsr.io), a reliable JavaScript registry.
 This includes our standard module `@std/http/file-server`.
 I can "add" it  to my project using the following command.

 ~~~shell
 deno add jsr:@std/http/file-server
 ~~~

-If the "deno.json" file does not exist this command will create it otherwise it will update it to reflect the new module.
-If you look inside the "deno.json" file after running this command you'll see an import map.
+If the "deno.json" file does not exist this command will create it.
+If it does exist Deno will update it to reflect the new module.
+I can look inside the "deno.json" file after running this command and see my import map.

 ~~~json
 {